ideamark/ideamark.github.io/wiki/howto/work.md

 ## how to remember better
 Interest -> different thinking -> remember better.

-## what is the growth mindset
-I don't understand.
-(What am I missing?)
-I give up.
-(I'll use some of the strategies I've learned.)
-I made a mistake.
-(Mistakes help me improve.)
-This is too hard.
-(This may take some time and effort.)
-It's good enough.
-(Is this really my best work?)
-I'll never be as smart as her.
-(I'm going to figure out what she does and try it.)
-I can't make this any better.
-(I can always improve.
-I'll keep trying!)
-I can't read.
-(I'm going to train my brain in reading.)
-I'm not good at this.
-(I'm on the right track.)

-## what is the main idea of economics
-Supply and Demand.

 ## how to pleasure the employees
 Give them what they want.